Crohn’s disease is a long-term condition that causes inflammation of the lining of the digestive system.

 Common symptoms of Crohn’s disease include:

-- recurring diarrhoea
+- recurring diarrhea

 - abdominal pain and cramping (the pain is usually worse after eating)